algorandfoundation/algokit-utils-py/docs/markdown/autoapi/algokit_utils/models/network/index.md

 #### server *: str*

-URL for the service e.g. http://localhost:4001 or https://testnet-api.algonode.cloud
+URL for the service e.g. http://localhost or https://testnet-api.algonode.cloud

 #### token *: str | None* *= None*

-API Token to authenticate with the service
+API Token to authenticate with the service e.g ‘4001’ or ‘8980’

 #### port *: str | int | None* *= None*